Skip to content

 LeftRight

-The 31st Marine Expeditionary Unit — 2,200 Marines aboard three amphibious ships, with a squadron of F-35 fighters and MV-22 Ospreys — has been ordered from its permanent station in Okinawa, Japan, to the Middle East.
+The 31st Marine Expeditionary Unit — 2,200 Marines aboard three amphibious ships, with a squadron of F-35 fighters and MV-22 Ospreys — has been ordered from its permanent station in Japan to the Middle East.
 Two US officials said the deployment does not mean the Marines will serve as a ground force in Iran.
-The MEU's core capabilities — amphibious assault, shore operations, non-combatant evacuation — are designed for exactly that kind of littoral mission.
+The MEU's core capabilities — amphibious assault, shore operations, evacuation — are designed for exactly that kind of mission.
+The redeployment pulls forward-positioned assets from INDOPACOM, the theatre built around the China contingency.

 One of 51 Iranian drones intercepted on Friday was heading for Riyadh's Diplomatic Quarter, where foreign embassies sit.
 The Gulf's cumulative intercept tally has passed 3,100 since 28 February.